At the moment, we are recruiting for the following studies:

 Are you interested in learning more about how children think and learn?

 The Childhood Thinking Laboratory at the University of Ottawa (Director: Patricia Brosseau-Liard, Ph.D.) invites parents to participate in a research study on the development of children's behavior, investigating the links between children's cognitive skills and their learning of new information from other people.
-This study requires one 45-75 minute visit at the University of Ottawa and is presented as a game for young children.
-During this study, children are presented with a series of short games in which puppets and/or videotaped experimenters share information.
-Children are asked questions about the new information.
-They also get to play some games with cards and various toys.
-Their responses are videotaped.
+This study requires one 20-40 minute online Zoom meeting and is presented as a game for young children.
+During this study, children are presented with a series of short games with an experimenter involving cartoon characters, short video clips, and a variety of toys and pictures.
+These tasks evaluate for example how the child decides between different sources of information.
+Most of the questions are simple yes-no questions or are questions that ask children to pick an object among a series, and we write down each child’s answers during the study.
 Children receive a small present for their participation.